 FRIENDSHIP: Learn the word friends in different languages

 YOU ARE BEAUTIFUL: Learn how to say beautiful in different languages

 Aaaaaaaand now you know how to say I love you in every language of the world!

 OVER TO YOU GUYS!

-What is the word for love in your language?
-And how do you say I LOVE YOU?
+What is I love you in your language?
+And how do you say I LOVE YOU in different languages?
 Extra points if you can speak several languages… Let me know in the comments.